Arr0way/arr0way.github.io/_posts/2020-09-16-penetration-testing-tools-cheat-sheet.md

 ## Introduction

-**Penetration testing tools cheat sheet**, a quick reference high level overview for typical penetration testing engagements.
-Designed as a quick reference cheat sheet providing a high level overview of the **typical** commands used during a [penetration testing](/penetration-testing/) engagement.
-For more in depth information I'd recommend the man file for the tool, or a more specific pen testing cheat sheet from the menu on the right.
+**Penetration Testing Tools Cheat Sheet** – a quick-reference, high-level overview for typical penetration testing engagements.
+This cheat sheet is intended as a concise guide to the common commands used during a penetration test.
+For more detailed information, I recommend consulting the tool’s manual page (man file), or a more specific penetration testing cheat sheet from the menu on the right.

-The focus of this cheat sheet is infrastructure / network penetration testing, web application penetration testing is not covered here apart from a few SQLMap commands at the end and some web server enumeration.
-For Web Application Penetration Testing, check out the Web Application Hackers Hand Book, it is excellent for both learning and reference.
+The primary focus here is on infrastructure and network penetration testing; [web application](https://www.aptive.co.uk/penetration-testing/) security testing is not covered in detail here, aside from a few [SQLMap commands](/blog/sqlmap-cheat-sheet/) towards the end and some basic web server enumeration.
+For comprehensive guidance on Web Application Penetration Testing, The Web Application Hacker’s Handbook is an excellent resource for both learning and reference.

-If I'm missing any pen testing tools here give me a nudge on twitter.
+If any pen testing tools are missing here, give me a nudge on twitter @Arr0way

 * list element with functor item
 {:toc}